AmitKumarDas/Decisions/blogs/maya_ops.md

 - Users of MayaOps need to learn MayaOps syntax
 - MayaOps is Go code and will be written inside a .go file
 - MayaOps syntax will expose one or more hooks that needs to be filled in
-- MayaOps SDK can packaged Maya Ops library as well as hooks as a single Docker image

 ### High Level Design